Last Updated on

 It’s recommended that everyone get an annual physical exam, regardless of age or health.
 And yet, despite the fact that most people believe that it is an important aspect of their health care plan, many choose to skip the exam.
 They only go when something is wrong with them.
 However, that isn’t a good idea.

-An annual physical is typically covered by most health insurers, many of which offer it for free.
+An annual physical exam is typically covered by most health insurers, many of insurance companies offer it for free.
 However, bringing up new symptoms during your annual physical may lead to a bill or co-pay for your visit.

 Likewise, if you need to discuss management of an ongoing health problem that’s already been diagnosed, such as diabetes or high blood pressure, this will also lead to different billing.

-What is included in the Annual Physical Exam?
+What is Included in an Annual Physical Exam?

 Your doctor will use a physical exam to see how your body is performing.
 Depending on your personal health history, test results and age, your doctor may choose to focus on certain areas.
 However, you should always consult with your insurance company for specific information about what your plan covers.

-An average physical exam may include the following:
+What is done during a physical exam?
+An average physical exam includes the following:

 - Health history.
 Your doctor will update your personal and family medical history as well as determine your lifestyle habits such as smoking, drinking (alcohol), sexual health, diet, and exercise.